Afghanistan: One deported, one evacuated — two very different stories | DW | 26.08.2021

 Those who have lived in the West, pose a threat in the eyes of the Taliban simply because they lived abroad and may have a changed lifestyle, Ghafoor explains.

 Ghafoor speaks from his own experience.
 He fled to Europe himself, was expelled by Norway in 2013, and deported back to Afghanistan.
-After his return, he founded an NGO to help other deported returnees and also internally displaced persons: the Afghanistan Migrants Advice and Support Organization, or AMASO.
+After his return, he founded an NGO, the Afghanistan Migrants Advice and Support Organization (AMASO), to help other deported returnees as well as internally displaced persons.

-The returnees have a hard time in Afghanistan, he said, even though not all of those deported have broken laws in Germany.
-"Most people in Afghanistan think that these people must have done something wrong and that's why they were deported."
+The returnees have a hard time in Afghanistan, he said, even though not all of those deported have broken laws in the countries they sought refuge.
+"Most people in Afghanistan think that these people must have done something wrong and that's why they were deported," Ghafoor says.

-Ghafoor was well-known for his work, which was also dangerous for him personally.
-For a long time, family and friends had therefore been pressuring him to leave Afghanistan again.
+Ghafoor was well-known for his work, which also put his own life in danger.
+For a long time, family and friends pressured him to leave Afghanistan again.
 "I kept receiving threats.
-But I was able to deal with that."
-For a long time, he didn't want to leave.
+But I was able to deal with that," he says, adding that for a long time, he didn't want to leave.
 But when the Taliban took over Kabul, he saw no alternative for himself.
 He quickly destroyed all the documents in his office that contained names and addresses.

 For a few days now, Abdul Ghafoor has been in safety, almost 7,000 kilometers away from Kabul, in Hamburg.
 His name had quickly been put on one of the coveted passenger lists.
-In fact, he was one of only seven passengers rescued on August 17 by the Bundeswehr's first evacuation flight.
+In fact, he was one of only seven passengers flown out of Kabul on August 17 by the Bundeswehr's first evacuation flight.
 He sat on an almost empty plane, overcome by his own emotions.
 "I kept bursting into tears during the flight," he tells DW by phone.

 A few times, Farhad has also taken his son.
 The child had been crying, desperate to get out into the fresh air.
-In order not to frighten the boy, Farhad explained to him that the armed, bearded men were something like the new police force in the city.
+In order not to frighten the boy, Farhad says the armed, bearded men were something like the new police force in the city.
 Another white lie.
 Farhad does not believe that there will be any escape from Kabul for his family in the near future.

 Since his arrival in Germany, Ghafoor has been working non-stop.
-Every day, he receives messages and calls for help from his home country, and he uses social media channels to try to organize help.
-He is also in contact with his employees who are still on the ground.
+Every day, he receives messages and calls for help from his home country, and he uses social media channels to try to organize assistance.
+He is also in contact with his employees still on the ground in Afghanistan.
 He worries about them, "I haven't been able to do anything for them yet," he says.

 Whether he wants to stay in Germany or Europe?
 Abdul Ghafoor has no answer to that at the moment.
 "I can't even comprehend yet what all happened and how quickly it happened.
 At the moment, I still feel a bit lost."